AxisCommunications/acap-sdk-tools/README.md

 - [camera-calibration](./camera-calibration/)
   - A C++ tool which helps calibrate your camera.

-## How to work with Github repository
+## How to work with GitHub repository

 Take a look at the [CONTRIBUTING.md](CONTRIBUTING.md) file.